Day: November 24, 2017

 George Washington Carver National Monument

 Hey Guys!!
 This week we’ll finish up the National Park Units we squeezed in during our 16 week travel hiatus.
-I’ve only got one more park to tell you about, so let’s get going!
+I’ve only got one more park to tell you about, so let’s get into it!

 George Washington Carver was born a slave on the Carver farm around 1864.
 He and his mother were both kidnapped from the Carver farm.
 George was found and returned to the Carvers, but they never found his mother.
 He was orphaned and nearly dead from a bad case of whooping cough so he was excused from most of the daily chores.
 This extra time gave him the opportunity to explore and start learning about plants.
 In the visitor center museum, you can learn all about George’s life from his early explorations in the forest all the way to his teachings and findings as an adult.